Intelivate compiled a revealing list of funny leadership quotes from executive leaders who either won’t or can’t say what’s on their mind.

 This is not to mean you aren’t talented and have potential, but you’re not as good as you think.
 It’s best to be humble, particularly at the start of your career or your time in a new organization.

 Perception is reality and if people don’t think you are all that – you aren’t until they do.
 Telling everyone ‘you’re all that’ isn’t the solution.

 So stop it.
 Thank you.

 No, few people deserve a 200% raise after a year.
-Nobody deserves a raise for doing great things in their job.
+Nobody deserves an automatic raise after their first yearly employee review.
 And you likely won’t make it to the c-suite after six months.

 As one leader said,

 “It’s your job, I get it.
 It can suck.
 Get busy and get over it.
 You are paid to do the job.”